2019 Women For Tri Triathlon Club Grantees

 Women For Tri may withhold approval of any specific use of grant funds.

-All Grants awarded must be utilized within twelve (12) months of receipt.
+All Grants awarded must be utilized within six (6) months of receipt.
 Grant funds not utilized must be returned to Women for Tri within seven (7) months of receipt of funds.
 Grant recipients (“Grantees”) must submit a written Recap Report and itemization of receipts within one (1) month of completion of the program supported by the Grant.
 In any public materials promoting Grant-supported programs, Grantees must use the Women for Tri logo or #whywetri.
-Grantees should participate in supporting all Women for Tri social assets, and follow us on Instagram and twitter.
+Grantees should participate in supporting all Women for Tri social assets, and follow us on Instagram and Twitter.
 The report must document social media utilized by Grantee during the Grant period.
-Grantees must also agree to take the, "I Am True," Anti-doping pledge.
+Grantees must also agree to take the "I Am True" anti-doping pledge.

 All Grantees will be required to acknowledge the Grant on social media in the following manners: